Houses

 The House System

-Aureus School is split into three Houses, led by our Head of House.
-The names of each House were chosen by the students and were chosen for the different qualities that are encapsulated in that person and what it means to be part of Aureus.
-This also supports our strive for Courage, Ambition and Resilience.
+Untitled design (80)Aureus School is split into three Houses, led by our Head of House: Miss Church.
+The names of each House were chosen by the students and were chosen for the different qualities that are encapsulated in a person and what it means to be part of Aureus.

 We encourage students to play an active role in the success of their House.
 Individual and team efforts are rewarded as well as participation.
 Students are expected to contribute to friendly inter-faculty competitions throughout the year in a way that allow them to be proud of their contributions.
+Faculties will put on house events which include Maths Challenges, Dance and Drama competitions and House sports week at the end of each term leading up to one of the highlights of the year, Sports Day!

 Banksy